 - A. A minimum of 30% required affordable housing will be provided of which at least 25% will be First Homes. - B. First Homes will have a 50% discount applied and will be offered first to people with a local connection to Chiseldon Parish. - The First Homes discount percentage may by exception vary on a site-by-site basis, taking into account viability.
 In the event that concerns are raised that the requirements may render development unviable, a viability assessment must be prepared to justify any variation. - 2.
 A local connection can be proven by demonstrating: current residency, employment requirements, family connections or special circumstances such as caring responsibilities.
-Buyers with a local connection should be given priority over non-local residents for a minimum marketing period of 3 months. - C. Dwelling sizes of market and affordable housing should be predominantly 2-3 bedrooms, will conform to the nationally described space standard. - D. New dwellings should conform to building regulations M4(2) and M4 (3) to be accessible and adaptable to residents at all stages of their lives.
+Buyers with a local connection should be given priority over non-local residents for a minimum marketing period of 3 months. - C. Dwelling sizes of market and affordable housing should be predominantly 2-3 bedrooms, will conform to the nationally described space standard. - D. New dwellings are encouraged to consider accessibility for all stages of life and where possible comply with M4(2) of the building regulations or any future regulation amending this.
+On major developments additional provision of dwellings to M4(3) standard will be expected as well as dwellings complying with M4(2) to at least the standard required in the development plan.

-Policy 2: Sustainable transport
+Policy 2: Sustainable Transport

-- 76. Chiseldon Parish already has a well-developed network of public rights of way and bridleways.
-Sustrans National Cylce Route (NCR) 45 also crosses the parish and joins NCR 482 which is in the southern part of the parish and joins to Marlborough.
+- 75. Chiseldon Parish already has a well-developed network of public rights of way and bridleways.
+Sustrans National Cycle Route (NCR) 45 also crosses the parish and joins NCR 482 which is in the southern part of the parish and joins to Marlborough.
 However, the local community have expressed a wish for the walking and cycling network to be improved and extended.
-There are two ways that this might happen: it might be delivered as a developer contribution as part of a major housing scheme or other large-development, or it might be provided by either Swindon Council or Chiseldon Parish Council from Community Infrastructure Levy receipts. - 77.
+There are two ways that this might happen: it might be delivered as a developer contribution as part of a major housing scheme or other large-development, or it might be provided by either Swindon Council or Chiseldon Parish Council from Community Infrastructure Levy receipts. - 76.
 Swindon Borough Local Plan Policy TR1 seeks to maximise opportunities to walk and cycle and reduce the dominance of the car on the street scene.
 Green infrastructure should be integrated into the design of transport schemes.
 Policy CM2 will increase opportunities to walk and cycle and improve access to green spaces.